huggingface/community-events/whisper-fine-tuning-event/README.md

 translation corpus with 3001 sentence translations from English to 101 other languages.
 Native speakers are recorded narrating the sentence transcriptions in their native language.
 The recorded audio data is paired with the sentence transcriptions to yield a multilingual speech recognition over all 101 languages.
 The training sets contain approximately 10 hours of supervised audio-transcription data per language.
+Transcriptions come in two formats: un-normalised (`"raw_transcription"`) and normalised (`"transcription"`).
 </details>

 The previously mentioned blog post provides a more in-depth explanation of the main English speech recognition,